paintparty/bling/README.md

 </p>

 ### All the options for `bling.banner/banner`
-Note: figlet banners only work in terminal context (JVM Clojure or Node.js ClojureScript), if you want a simple banner in a browser dev console, you can do the following:
-`(banner {:text "Hello" :browser-style "font-color:red;font-size:24px"}).

 | Key               | Pred       | Description   |
 | :---------------  | -----------| ------------- |